exonum/exonum-python-client/README.md

 ```
 - "cryptocurrency" - service name.
 - "localhost" - host to communicate with.
-- 8080 - listen port of public api.
+- 8080 - listen port of the public API.
 Default value is: 80.
-- 8081 - listen port of private api.
+- 8081 - listen port of the private API.
 Default value is: 81.
-- False - defines if using ssl connection.
+- False - defines if SSL connection should be used.
 Default value is: False.

 ### Creating Transaction Messages
-The following example shows how to create the transaction message.
+The following example shows how to create a transaction message.

 ```python
 msg_generator = MessageGenerator(proto.cryptocurrency_pb2, 128)